‘Dance Moms’ News: Fans Call Fake On Show’s Latest Competition

-As filming for Dance Moms carry on in light of the recent cast shakeup, the remaining stars of the series led by new coach Cheryl Burke continue to join competition after competition.
+As filming for Dance Moms carries on in light of the recent cast shakeup, the remaining stars of the series, led by new coach Cheryl Burke, continue to join competition after competition.

 A new one will be featured late in the current season of Dance Moms.
 It is called Fearless Dance Experience, which the girls will take part in this week at Lawndale in California.

 However, the promotional image released for the competition had Dance Moms fans doubting the authenticity and even the existence of such dance contest.
-The bit that gave it away is the contact number for the said competition, which is listed as (123) 456-7890.
+The bit that gave it away is the contact number for said competition, which is listed as (123) 456-7890.
 Some said that they tried calling the number, which ended up being invalid.

 This immediately had fans calling fake on the supposed Dance Moms contest, with some even disappointed that Lifetime is not even trying at all when it comes to these things and that it would not even take an eagle-eyed fan to spot the phony number.

 The listed website, however, appears to be up and running.
-It teases “the fearless experience” complete with the details on the various contests that it features such as an explore solo, a voyager soloist, a pinnacle showdown, an unconquered group showdown and a free master class.
+It teases “the fearless experience” complete with the details on the various contests that it features, such as an explore solo, a voyager soloist, a pinnacle showdown, an unconquered group showdown and a free master class.

 “We have many elements of a traditional talent competition but our FEARLESS special events separate us from the rest.”